-I’m sure you’ve heard about chapulines, a.k.a. grasshoppers, but many people fail to realise that they’re not the only creepy crawlies that Mexican’s love to eat.
+I’m sure you’ve heard about chapulines, a.k.a. grasshoppers, but many people fail to realise that they’re not the only creepy crawlies that are part of Mexican gastronomy.

 Everything from ant larvae – that’s what escamoles are – to worms (chinicuiles) are pre-Hispanic delicacies on the streets of cities like Oaxaca and the upscale menus of trendy Mexico City restaurants.

 Speaking of which, that worm at the bottom of your probably not-that-great-quality mezcal?
-That’s called gusano de maguey, and Mexicans eat those as well.
-I guess anything tastes better after it’s been soaked in alcohol for a while.
+That’s called gusano de maguey, and yes, you can eat those as well!

-Full disclosure: I haven’t tried this dish yet because I know nothing can live up to Guadalajara lonches, crispy bread sandwiches served cold and stuffed with salad, meat and cheese – my favourite is ham and panela.
+Although nothing can live up to my love for Guadalajara lonches, crispy bread sandwiches served cold and stuffed with salad, meat and cheese (my favourite is ham and panela), these sure come close!

 9. Pay de Elote

-Perhaps it’s the fact that as a Brit, I wasn’t brought up with corn as a staple part of my diet, or maybe it’s just because I always associate eating corn on the cob with butter rather than a biscuit crust.
-Either way, I know it’s nice, but I just can’t seem to enjoy it.
+As a Brit, I wasn’t brought up with corn as a staple part of my diet – I somehow always associate eating corn on the cob with butter rather than a biscuit crust.

-If you’re totally sold on buying into the literal meaning of sweetcorn though, other unusual Mexican corn-based dishes to sample include sweetcorn ice cream and sweetcorn bread.
+Other Mexican corn-based dishes to sample include sweetcorn ice cream and sweetcorn bread.
+Yum!

 I mentioned this briefly in the introduction and am choosing to include it as my last entry because 1) I kept you hanging on in there for the big reveal and 2) it’s kind of, not really, definitely not even an obscure Mexican food, but rather an obscure Mexican alcoholic beverage.